davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 Here are some conclusions I've drawn:
 *

-So that we're not comparing apples to oranges, we need to separate out the scenarios in which you can max out all your accounts with those in which you can't

 For these particular simulations, I've assumed (in addition to the global assumptions above):